SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 These are not all the same kind of instruction:

-- **Writing constraint:** *"Keep the summary under 200 words."* This shapes the output.
+- **Writing constraint:** *Keep the summary under 200 words.* This shapes the output.
-- **Control:** *"Reconcile the total to the source workbook."* This tests the output.
+- **Control:** *Reconcile the total to the source workbook.* This tests the output.
-- **Permission boundary:** *"Do not load the file into the system without approval."* This limits the tool's authority.
+- **Permission boundary:** *Do not load the file into the system without approval.* This limits the tool's authority.
-- **Stop condition:** *"If the reconciliation fails, stop."* This determines whether the work proceeds.
+- **Stop condition:** *If the reconciliation fails, stop.* This determines whether the work proceeds.

 That may sound like semantics, but the differences become important as AI moves beyond writing text and begins using spreadsheets, systems, and other tools.
 A writing preference is not a control.
 A control is not a permission boundary.
 None of them matter much if a failed check can be ignored.

 **Ask it to check its work.
 Then check it yourself.**

-AI can reconcile a total, list its assumptions, trace a conclusion to a source, or critique its own answer.
+AI can be instructed to reconcile a total, list its assumptions, trace a conclusion to a source, or critique its own answer.
 Those inline checks are useful, and we should ask for them.
 But they are not a substitute for independent human review.
 The same tool that produced an answer can carry the same misunderstood instruction, missing context, or unsupported assumption into its review of that answer.

 Before relying on an AI-assisted finance output, a person should still: